 Replace Old Appliances With Energy Efficient Models

-Theseits are called Energy Star.
-Be sure when purchasing new appliances that they have this rating so you are able to benefit on tax credits/rebates.
+Energy efficient appliances feature an Energy Star label.
+Be sure when purchasing new appliances that they have a good Energy Star rating so you can benefit from any applicable tax credits and rebates.

 The installation of a photocell sensor will detect light and turn a light fixture on or off according to the light level outside.
 The added controls for automatic light adjustment can significantly increase energy efficiency.